Ynjxsjmh/polybar-i3-windows/README.md

 - [x] Focus window with left mouse button click
 - [x] Scroll through window with mouse wheel
 - [x] Highlight urgent window
-- [x] Showing split info in title for horizontal and vertical layout
+- [x] Show split info in title for horizontal and vertical layout
 - [x] Highly customizable styles for window title, such as icon, color, underline, window number.
 - [x] Draw label hint for switch on visible windows.
 - [x] Hint for all workspaces.